charlescol/schema-manager/README.md

 1. **Organize Your Schemas:**

    - Place your files in versioned directories (e.g., v1, v2) and map them in `versions.json`.
+Please consider the [formatting considerations](#formatting-considerations-for-schemas) when importing files for Protobuf schemas.

 2. **Run Schema Manager:**